zp33dy/immich/docs/docs/features/libraries.md

 ### Deleted External Assets

-If you delete assets from disk, move asset files, edit import paths, or adding exclusion patterns, you need to perform a separate scan for Immich to pick up the changes:

-- Remove Deleted Assets: Checks every asset in the library and removes it if the corresponding asset on disk is not accessible
+If you delete assets from disk, move asset files, edit import paths, or adding exclusion patterns, you need to select "Remove Deleted Assets".
+This checks every asset in the library and removes it if the corresponding asset on disk is not accessible.
+Immich will also check every file against the import paths and exclusion patterns and remove any assets that violate them.

 :::caution

-This will also remove any file from Immich that is currently not found on disk, including offline network shares.
+This will also remove any asset from Immich that is currently not found on disk, including offline network shares.

 :::

-This scan is never run automatically and must be manually triggered from the external library settings page.
-The scan also checks every file against the import paths and exclusion patterns and deletes assets if needed.
+In order to prevent accidental deletion, this scan is never run automatically and must be manually triggered.

 ### Import Paths